iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.5.1-0.9.6.md

 ## ChangeLog

+* Dec 27, 2016: Add more banned file types/extensions in Amavisd.
 * Dec 12, 2016: Improve Fail2ban filter regular expression to catch more POP3/IMAP spams
 * Nov  9, 2016: Fixed: Memcached listens on all available IP addresses instead of `127.0.0.1`
 * Nov  9, 2016: Fixed: not allow access to '/.well-known/' in Nginx